-The MN-ENV-H-THX includes a 32K byte EEPROM which is capable of storing up to 1024 complete sets of the sensor readings.
-This memory is used to buffer sensor data when a sensor transmission is not acknowledged.
-The sets of readings are stored at every send period, but attempts to contact the controller may not happen every send period after a failed transmission.
+- When a sensor transmission is not acknowledged, sets of readings are stored at every send period, but attempts to contact the controller may not happen every send period after a failed transmission.
 This saves battery power when a short send period is selected.
-Once a connection with the controller is reestablished, the buffer is emptied.
-To receive the buffered data from the controller, the POST Client and the "Use Buffer" option must be enabled.
+Once a connection with the controller is reestablished, the buffer is emptied. - When battery voltage becomes extremely low, the MN-ENV-H-THX-2K will revert to a buffer only mode.
+This extends battery life by avoiding consuming power for transmissions.